GSS-FED/vital-ui-kit-react/CONTRIBUTING.md

 ### Developing with Storybook
 After install the dependencies
-- `yarn run storybook:web` will run storybook in development mode.
+- `yarn run storybook` will run `playground` storybook in development mode.

 ### Build and Publish